tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/lessons/week4.md

 #### Lecture

 * [Why Learning Code is Hard](http://www.vikingcodeschool.com/posts/why-learning-to-code-is-so-damn-hard)

-* Assignment Review
+* Coding your own thing is more about debugging than we think *

 * Pair-question-asking

 * Human Learning:
-  * Scarring with age
+  * Scarring with age/experience
   * Good scarring example: Saving hardest things for last sucks
   * Bad scarring example: Given one bad experience, some people assume that Millenials are all lazy.
   * Bad scarring example: Taking risks on products costs too much money.